Jungian functions test

 What is a Jungian cognitive functions test?

-A Jungian cognitive functions test measures the function-attitudes behind type: Ni, Ne, Si, Se, Ti, Te, Fi, and Fe.
+A Jungian cognitive functions test maps self-reported patterns around the function-attitudes behind type: Ni, Ne, Si, Se, Ti, Te, Fi, and Fe.
 The goal is to show a pattern, not only a type code.

 Does TypeJung test all 8 Jungian cognitive functions?

 Yes.
-It measures Ni, Ne, Si, Se, Ti, Te, Fi, and Fe as a profile rather than relying only on broad dichotomies.
+It maps Ni, Ne, Si, Se, Ti, Te, Fi, and Fe as a self-report profile rather than relying only on broad dichotomies.

 Is this different from an MBTI test?